Plusnet Broadband Review (Updated June 2026)

 Does "Good Honest Broadband" Still Exist?

 Plusnet still sells itself as the no-nonsense option from Yorkshire.
 It sits inside BT Group, runs on the Openreach network, and now leans hard into broadband-only packages.
-With Full Fibre now stretching from 36Mb to 900Mb, and current deals still very price-led, the real question is simple: is Plusnet still the best budget pick if you want decent support and minimal faff?
+With Full Fibre tiers now running from 74Mb to 900Mb, and a separate Fibre package for areas not yet on FTTP, the real question is simple: is Plusnet still the best budget pick if you want decent support and minimal faff?

 Pros and Cons